SEO

 Common black hat techniques to avoid include:

-Buying links directly violates Google’s Webmaster Guidelines.
+Buying links directly violates Google’s Webmaster Guidelines (Google Search Central, 2024).
 This includes:

 • Directly purchasing links